 |(years ended December 31)|

-Information with respect to proven and probable ore reserves, measured, and inferred resources is set forth below.
+Information with respect to measured, indicated and inferred resources is set forth below.